galihiki/agora-home-assignment/README.md

 - Custom reusable components (CountryCard, countries, CountriesControls).
 - Dockerfile included for easy setup and deployment.

+## Notes for Reviewer

+- This Dockerfile was developed and tested on Windows, but the build runs in a Linux container (Alpine).

 ## 🐳 Running the App with Docker

 You can build and run this application using **Docker** without installing Node.js or dependencies locally.